GoogleCloudPlatform/professional-services/README.md

 ## Examples
 The examples folder contains example solutions across a variety of Google Cloud Platform products.
 Use these solutions as a reference for your own or extend them to fit your particular use case.

+* [Audio Content Profiling](tools/ml-audio-content-moderation) - A tool that builds a pipeline to scale the process of moderating audio files for inappropriate content using machine learning APIs.
 * [BigQuery Audit Log Dashboard](examples/bigquery-audit-log) - Solution to help audit BigQuery usage using Data Studio for visualization and a sample SQL script to query the back-end data source consisting of audit logs.
 * [BigQuery Billing Dashboard](examples/bigquery-billing-dashboard) - Solution to help displaying billing info using Data Studio for visualization and a sample SQL script to query the back-end billing export table in BigQuery.
 * [BigQuery Cross Project Slot Monitoring](examples/bigquery-cross-project-slot-monitoring) - Solution to help monitoring slot utilization across multiple projects, while breaking down allocation per project.